-It's important for you and your partner to have a good understanding of what each of you wants in your future.
+You and your partner need to understand what each of you wants in your future.
 If you don't have compatible goals and dreams, it's going to mean problems for you later down the road, even if you think it's okay now.
 This doesn't mean that all your goals and dreams need to be the same, just that they need to work together.
 If one of you dreams of life in the country, while the other is determined to stay in the city, you will have your work cut out for you to find a compromise.

 A strong, flexible relationship can overcome and accommodate many differences.
-This is easier, however, if you're aware of these differences before they become an issue, and have a game plan for working them out.
+However, this is easier if you're aware of these differences before becoming an issue and having a game plan for working them out.

 What Do You Expect From Your Partner?

-Expectations can take many forms, from social roles to household tasks, to romantic availability.
-Discussing these expectations ahead of time can help you accept areas where your expectations may not be met, find places where you each need to compromise and learn what your partner is expecting from you.
+Expectations can take many forms, from social roles to household tasks to romantic availability.
+Discussing these expectations ahead of time can help you accept areas where your expectations may not be met, find places where you need to compromise and learn what your partner expects from you.